mtamas2019/idea-dino-model-on-k8s/README.md

 This had to be compiled from CUDA code.
 I wanted to create a python package from it, so that during the creation of containers, I don't have to deal with the compilation.

 The package creation was successful, it was also installed in the container, but when running, I got a missing attribute error when the code wanted to use this model, package.
-Due to this, the solution remained that this model was compiled at build time.
+Due to this, the solution remained that this model was compiled at container build time.

 The Python package versions matched during compilation and running, probably the problems arose from the discrepancy between the OS image provided by Genesis Cloud and the image used by the container.